AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Abstract

 \section{Abstract}

 Aerospace embodied intelligence aims to empower unmanned aerial vehicles (UAVs) and other aerospace platforms to achieve autonomous perception, cognition, and action, as well as egocentric active interaction with humans and the environment.
-The aerospace embodied world model serves as an effective means to realize the autonomous intelligence of UAVs and represents a necessary pathway toward aerospace embodied intelligence.
-However, existing embodied world models primarily focus on ground-level intelligent agents in indoor scenarios, while research on UAV intelligent agents remains unexplored.
-To address this gap, we develop AeroSimulator, a simulation platform that encompasses $4$ realistic urban scenes for UAV flight simulation.
-Additionally, we construct the first large-scale real-world image-text pre-training dataset, AerialAgent-Ego10k, featuring urban drones from a first-person perspective.
-We also create a virtual image-text-pose alignment dataset, CyberAgent-Ego500k, to facilitate the pre-training of the aerospace embodied world model.
-For the first time, we clearly define $5$ downstream tasks, i.e., aerospace embodied scene awareness, spatial reasoning, navigational exploration, task planning, and motion decision, and construct corresponding instruction datasets, i.e., SkyAgent-Scene3k, SkyAgent-Reason3k, SkyAgent-Nav3k and SkyAgent-Plan3k, and SkyAgent-Act3k, for fine-tuning the aerospace embodiment world model.
-Simultaneously, we develop SkyAgent-Eval, the downstream task evaluation metrics based on GPT-4, to comprehensively, flexibly, and objectively assess the results, revealing the potential and limitations of 2D$\//$3D visual language models in UAV-agent tasks.
-Furthermore, we integrate over $10$ 2D$\//$3D visual-language models, $2$ pre-training datasets, $5$ finetuning datasets, more than $10$ evaluation metrics, and a simulator into the benchmark suite, i.e., AeroVerse, which will be released to the community to promote exploration and development of aerospace embodied intelligence.
+The aerospace embodied world model serves as an effective means to realize the autonomous intelligence of UAVs and represents a necessary pathway toward aerospace embodied intelligence. [\textit{Background}] However, existing embodied world models primarily focus on ground-level intelligent agents in indoor scenarios, while research on UAV intelligent agents remains unexplored, lacking systematic and standardized benchmark suites. [\textit{Aim}] To address this gap, this study aims to construct a comprehensive benchmark suite, AeroVerse, to facilitate the simulation, pre-training, finetuning, and evaluation of aerospace embodied world models. [\textit{Innovations}] We develop AeroSimulator, a simulation platform that encompasses four realistic urban scenes for UAV flight simulation.
+Additionally, we construct the first large-scale real-world image-text pre-training dataset from a first-person UAV perspective, AerialAgent-Ego15k, and create a virtual image-text-pose alignment dataset, CyberAgent-Ego500k, to facilitate the pre-training of the aerospace embodied world model.
+We clearly define five downstream tasks for the first time, i.e., aerospace embodied scene awareness, spatial reasoning, navigational exploration, task planning, and motion decision, and have constructed corresponding instruction datasets for fine-tuning.
+We also develop SkyAgent-Eval, a downstream task evaluation system based on GPT-4.
+Furthermore, we propose SkyAgentX, the first UAV-agent large model integrating “perception-reasoning-navigating-planning”, which innovatively incorporates aerospace embodied chain-of-thought mechanism and multitask curriculum learning strategy. [\textit{Results}] By benchmarking ten mainstream models, our results reveal the significant limitations of existing 2D/3D visual-language models in complex aerospace embodied tasks and demonstrate the superior performance of SkyAgentX, which outperforms existing methods by an average of 8.52\% across four core tasks, underscoring the necessity and contribution of our work.
+The AeroVerse benchmark suite will be released to the community to promote exploration and development of aerospace embodied intelligence. \textit{(https://github.com/06f081zyd/AeroVerse)}